 If you’re looking for a vegan burger that tastes so much like beef that even hardcore carnivores won’t be able to tell the difference, check out either Beyond Meat or the Impossible Burger, both of which are becoming increasingly available even in bars or fast food restaurants like Burger King, White Castle, Dunkin Donuts, TGI Friday’s, and Cheesecake Factory.

-Or if you’re looking for a good sweet potato veggie burger recipe, be sure to try these Sweet Potato Burgers.
+If you’re looking for a good sweet potato veggie burger recipe, be sure to try these Sweet Potato Burgers.

 Veggie Burger Recipe